satyajitrakhunde1/Yocket_police_backend_task/README.md

     ```sh
     nodemon server.js
     ```
-    The backend server will start on `http://localhost:5000`.
+    The backend server will start on `http://localhost:5000`. also API is deployed on `https://yocket-police-backend-task.onrender.com`